 By Emerson Hough, 1907

-The state of Kansas, now so calm and peaceful, is difficult to picture as the scene of general bloodshed; yet wherever you scratch Kansas history you find a fight.
-No territory of equal size has had so much war over so many different causes.
-Her story in Indian fighting, gambler fighting, outlaw fighting, townsite fighting, and political fighting is one not approached by any other portion of the West; and if at times it was marked with fanaticism or with sordidness, it was none the less bitter and notable.
+The state of Kansas, now so calm and peaceful, is difficult to picture as the scene of general bloodshed; yet wherever you scratch Kansas history, you find a fight.
+No territory of equal size has had so much war over many causes.
+Her story in Indian fighting, gambler fighting, outlaw fighting, townsite fighting, and political fighting is one not approached by any other portion of the West.
+If it was marked with fanaticism or sordidness at times, it was bitter and notable.

-The border wars of Kansas and Missouri at the time immediately preceding the Civil War would be famed in song and story, had not the greater conflict between North and South wiped all that out of memory.
+The border wars of Kansas and Missouri immediately preceding the Civil War would be famed in song and story had not the more significant conflict between North and South wiped all that out of memory.
 Even the North was divided over the great question of the repeal of the Missouri Compromise.
 Alabama, Arkansas, California, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Missouri, New Hampshire, North Carolina, South Carolina, Tennessee, Texas, and Virginia gave a whole or a majority vote for this repeal of the Compromise.
 Against the repeal were Connecticut, Maine, Massachusetts, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Wisconsin.
 Illinois and New Jersey voted a tie vote.
-Ohio cast four votes for the repeal measure, seventeen against it.
+Ohio cast four votes for the repeal measure and seventeen against it.

-The animosities formed in those days were bitter and enduring ones, and the more prominent figures on both sides were men marked for later slaughter.
-The Civil War and the slavery question were fought out all over the West for ten years, even 20 years after the war was over.
-Some large figures came up out of this internecine strife, and there were many deeds of courage and many romantic adventures; but on the whole, although the result of all this was for the best, and added another state to the list unalterably opposed to human slavery, the story in detail is not a pleasant one, and adds no great glory to either side.
-It is a chapter of American history which is very well let alone.
+The animosities formed in those days were bitter and enduring, and the more prominent figures on both sides were men marked for later slaughter.
+The Civil War and the slavery question were fought all over the West for ten years, even 20 years after the war.
+Some prominent figures emerged from this internecine strife, and there were many deeds of courage and many romantic adventures.
+Overall, although the result of all this was for the best and added another state to the list unalterably opposed to human slavery, the story, in detail, is unpleasant and adds no great glory to either side.
+It is a chapter of American history that is very well let alone.

 The early settler who came down the Ohio Valley in the first and second decades of the past century passed the ruins of abandoned towns far back to the east even in that day.
-The townsite shark passed across the Mississippi River and the Missouri River, and everywhere his record was the same.
-He was the pioneer of avarice in very many cases, and often he inaugurated strife where he purported to be establishing law.
-Each town thought itself the garden spot and center of the universe — one knows not how many Kansas towns, for instance, contended over the absurd honor of being exactly at the center of the United States! — and local pride was such that each citizen must unite with others even in arms, if need be, to uphold the merits of his own “city.”
+The townsite shark passed across the Mississippi and Missouri Rivers; his record was the same everywhere.
+He was the pioneer of avarice in many cases, and often he inaugurated strife where he purported to establish the law.
+Each town thought itself the garden spot and center of the universe — one knows not how many Kansas towns, for instance, contended over the absurd honor of being precisely at the center of the United States! — and local pride was such that each citizen must unite with others, even in arms, if need be, to uphold the merits of his own “city.”

 This peculiar phase of frontier nature usually came most into evidence over the questions of county seats.
-Hardly a frontier county seat was ever established without a fight of some kind, and often a bloody one.
-It has chanced that the author has been in and around a few of these clashes between rival towns, and he may say that the vehemence of the antagonism of such encounters would have been humorous, had it not been so deadly.
-Two “cities,” composed each of a few frame shanties and a set of blueprint maps, one just as barren of delight as the other, and neither worth fighting over at the time, do not seem typical of any great moral purpose; yet at times their citizens fought as stubbornly as did the men who fought for and against slavery in Kansas.
+Hardly a frontier county seat was ever established without a fight, and often a bloody one.
+It has chanced that the author has been in and around a few of these clashes between rival towns, and he may say that the intensity of the antagonism of such encounters would have been humorous had it not been so deadly.
+Two “cities,” composed each of a few frame shanties and a set of blueprint maps, one just as barren of delight as the other, and neither worth fighting over at the time, do not seem typical of any great moral purpose.
+Yet, at times their citizens fought as stubbornly as did the men who fought for and against slavery in Kansas.
 One instance of this sort of thing will do — the Stevens County War, one of the most desperate and bloody, as well as one of the most recent feuds of local politicians.

-One of the most widely known of these cow wars was the absurd Johnson County War of Wyoming, which got much newspaper advertising at the time — the summer of 1892 –and which was always referred to with a certain contempt among old-timers as the “dude war.”
-Only two men were killed in this war, and the non-resident cattlemen who undertook to be ultra-Western and do a little vigilante work for themselves among the rustlers found that they were not fit for the task.
-They were very glad indeed to get themselves arrested and undercover, more especially in the protection of the military.
-They found that they had not lost any rustlers when they stirred up a whole valley full and were themselves besieged, surrounded, and well-nigh ready for a general wiping out.
-They killed a couple of “little fellows,” or, rather, some of their hired Texas cowboys did it for them, but that was all they accomplished, except well-nigh to bankrupt Wyoming in the legal muddle, out of which, of course, nothing came.
-There were in this party of cattlemen a member of the legislature, a member of the stock commission, some two dozen wealthy cattlemen, two Harvard graduates, and a young Englishman in search of adventure.
-They made, on the whole, about the most contemptible and inefficient band of vigilantes that ever went out to regulate things, although their deeds were reported by wire to many journals, and for a time perhaps they felt that they were cutting quite a figure.
-They had very large property losses to incite them to their action, for the rustlers were then pretty much running things in that part of Wyoming, and the local courts would not convict them.
-This fiasco scarcely hastened the advent of the day— which came soon enough after the railroads and the farmers — under which the home dweller outweighed the nomad.
+One of the most widely known of these cow wars was the absurd Johnson County War of Wyoming, which got much newspaper advertising at the time — the summer of 1892 –and was always referred to with a certain contempt among old-timers as the “dude war.”
+Only two men were killed in this war, and the non-resident cattlemen who undertook to be ultra-Western and do a little vigilante work among the rustlers found that they were not fit for the task.
+They were very glad to get themselves arrested and undercover, especially in the protection of the military.
+They found they had not lost any rustlers when they stirred up a whole valley full and were besieged, surrounded, and almost ready for a general wiping out.
+They killed a couple of “little fellows,” or some of their hired Texas cowboys did it for them, but that was all they accomplished, except well-nigh to bankrupt Wyoming in the legal chaos, out of which, of course, nothing came.
+In this party of cattlemen were a member of the legislature, a member of the stock commission, some two dozen wealthy cattlemen, two Harvard graduates, and a young Englishman in search of adventure.
+They made, on the whole, about the most contemptible and inefficient band of vigilantes that ever went out to regulate things.
+However, their deeds were reported by wire to many journals, and for a time, perhaps they felt that they were cutting quite a figure.
+They had substantial property losses to incite them to their action, for the rustlers were then pretty much running things in that part of Wyoming, and the local courts would not convict them.
+This fiasco scarcely hastened the advent of the day— which came soon after the railroads and the farmers — under which the home dweller outweighed the nomad.

 Wars between sheepmen and cattlemen sometimes took on the phase of armed bodies of men meeting in a bloody encounter.
-The sheep were always unwelcome on the range, and are so today, although the courts now adjust such matters better than they formerly did.
+The sheep were always unwelcome on the range and are so today, although the courts now adjust such matters better than they formerly did.
 The cow baron and his men often took revenge upon the woolly nuisances themselves and killed them in numbers.
-The author knows of one instance where five thousand sheep were killed in one box canon by irate cow men whose range had been invaded.
-The sheep eat the grass down to the point of killing it, and cattle will not feed on a country which sheep have crossed.
-Many wars of this kind have been known all the way from Montana to Mexico.
+The author knows of one instance where five thousand sheep were killed in one box canon by irate cowmen whose range had been invaded.
+The sheep eat the grass down to the point of killing it, and cattle will not feed on a country that sheep have crossed.
+Many wars of this kind have been known from Montana to Mexico.

-Again, factional fights might arise over some trivial matter as an immediate cause, in a community or a region where numbers of men fairly equal were separated in self-interest.
-In a day when life was still wild and free, and when the law was still unknown, these differences of opinion sometimes led to bitter and bloody conflicts between factions.
+Again, factional fights might arise over some trivial matter as an immediate cause in a community or a region where numbers of men relatively equal were separated in self-interest.
+In a day when life was still wild and free and when the law was still unknown, these differences of opinion sometimes led to bitter and bloody conflicts between factions.

-Go To Next Chapter – The Lincoln County War
+Go To the Next Chapter – The Lincoln County War